agostinagranja/investment-simulator/README.md

 Parameters from 2 to 4 are defined by the user.
 Meanwhile, the rate offered by the United States market for a diversified and passive investment[^1] is generally represented by the compound interest rate of the S&P 500 index.

 ## Project objective
 Extract the daily closing prices of the S&P 500 index and make it available in a centralized database, which serves as a supply for the calculation of the annualized rate of return, defined as a compound interest rate [^2].
-Then, that allows, together with the parameters entered by the user, to determine the estimated result (final capital) of the investment.
+This outcome, processed in a python script together with the parameters entered by the user, determines the estimated result (final capital) of the investment.

 ## Implementation process
 1. Obtaining data from external sources: